ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Field Group limitation [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-A Field Group (`FieldGroup`) limitation specifies whether the User can work with content Fields belonging to a specific group.
+A Field Group (`FieldGroup`) limitation specifies whether the user can work with content Fields belonging to a specific group.
 A user with this limitation is allowed to edit Fields belonging to the indicated group.
 Otherwise, the Fields are inactive and filled with the default value (if set).